xxweka/MIV/README.md

-# Multiple Instance Verification (Journal of Machine Learning Research 2025)
+# Multiple Instance Verification (Journal of Machine Learning Research, JMLR 2025)
-Official code repository for the paper ["Multiple Instance Verification"](https://jmlr.org/papers/v26/23-1590.html)
+Official code repository for our JMLR paper ["Multiple Instance Verification"](https://jmlr.org/papers/v26/23-1590.html)

 We provide the code, and instructions of executing the code, needed to reproduce the main experimental results in our paper